alphora/.github/README.md

-# Welcome to Alphora!
+# Alphora Profile Repository

-Alphora is a global leader in tools and services for Clinical Reasoning on FHIR.
-Visit www.alphora.com for more information.
+This repository is used for organization-wide GitHub settings.